trolldbois/pytan/doc/rst/description.rst

 ..

-   * Create a python module (`taniumpy <taniumpy#module-taniumpy>`_) to provide a set of methods for making it easier to programmatically interface with Tanium via the SOAP API.
+   * Create a python module (`taniumpy
+     <taniumpy.rst#module-taniumpy>`_) to provide a set of methods for
+     making it easier to programmatically interface with Tanium via the SOAP API.

    * Create a set of command line scripts utilizing the `taniumpy
-     <taniumpy#module-taniumpy>`_ module that handle the argument
+     <taniumpy.rst#module-taniumpy>`_ module that handle the argument
      parsing, thereby providing non-programmers with command line access to the functionality therein.